MinishLab/model2vec/README.md

 m2v_model.save_pretrained("m2v_model")
 ```

-If you already have a model loaded, or need to load a model in some special way, we also offer an interface to distill models in memory./
+If you already have a model loaded, or need to load a model in some special way, we also offer an interface to distill models in memory.

 ```python
 from model2vec.distill import distill_from_model